mycsphd/mycsphd.github.io/_posts/2021-03-10-do-i-need-an-ms-first.md

 fellowship, while only 6% of MS are supported (which means that 94% are paying their own way).

-Secondy, the course work requirements for your Ph.D. program may not line up with the the courses you took for your MS.  In this case, you'll end up taking _more_ classes if you do the MS first, at a different school.
+Second, the course work requirements for your Ph.D. program may not line up with the courses you took for your MS.  In this case, you'll end up taking _more_ classes if you do the MS first, at a different school.

 So, if you know you want a Ph.D., apply to and enroll in a Ph.D. program!